 Inbenta is the sole, legitimate and full owner of the intellectual property rights over the Software and the documentation associated with it.
-We will provide you with Software hosting services.
-This means we will provide you with hosting services from our own servers and online access.
+Inbenta will provide the Client with Software hosting services.
+This means Inbenta will provide the Client with hosting services from its own servers and online access.

 All copyrights, database rights and any other patent right regarding the Software belong to Inbenta.

-All copyrights, database rights and any other patent right regarding the information provided by you (including all the information contained in or coming from your website) belong to you.
+All copyrights, database rights and any other patent right regarding the information provided solely by the Client (including all the information contained in or coming from the Client’s website) belong to the Client.

-Any generic question model created by Inbenta or a third party designated by us, all the general information regarding the use of the Software, any idea obtained by us as to the use of synonyms, jargon, etc. can be used by us or a third party designated by us for other Clients’ benefit.
-Your proprietary content, such as your FAQs, cannot be used by Inbenta for providing Services to other Clients.
+Any generic question model created by Inbenta or a third party designated by Inbenta, all the general information regarding the use of the Software, any idea obtained by Inbenta as to the use of synonyms, jargon, etc. can be used by Inbenta or a third party designated by Inbenta for other Clients’ benefit.
+The Client’s proprietary content, such as the Client’s FAQs, cannot be used by Inbenta for providing Services to other Clients.

-In order to apply these Terms, Affiliate shall mean any related legal entity of yours, including subsidiaries and parent companies.
+In order to apply these Terms, “Affiliate” shall mean any related legal entity of the Client, including subsidiaries and parent companies.
 In order to apply the pricing in any Referenced Agreements, Affiliates may or may not be included in such pricing.

-We mutually license the use of each other’s brands and trade names in the communications regarding the relationship derived from these Terms and the use of the Software.
-Prior written consent from the owner of such brands and trade names will be required in relation to any public statement or communication issued by either of us.
-The rights pertaining to any brand or trade name registered or used by you or us belong to you or us, respectively.
+The parties mutually license the use of each other’s brands and trade names in the communications regarding the relationship derived from these Terms and the use of the Software.
+Prior written consent from the owner of such brands and trade names will be required in relation to any public statement or communication issued by either of the parties.
+The rights pertaining to any brand or trade name registered or used by any of the parties belong to that party, respectively.

 1.2.1.
 License to use

-Under the terms herein and any Referenced Agreements, we grant you and your Affiliates a limited, non-exclusive and worldwide license to use the Software as specified in these Terms and any Referenced Agreements, (a) according to the documentation provided by us, (b) for your sole use.
+Under the terms herein and any Referenced Agreements, Inbenta grants the Client and its Affiliates (where percentage of ownership is over 50%) a limited, non-exclusive and worldwide license to use the Software as specified in these Terms, the Sales Order Form, and any Referenced Agreements, (a) according to the documentation provided by Inbenta, (b) for the sole use of the Client.
 Any copy of the Software implying a breach of this agreement will be deemed a copyright breach.

-Under any circumstance, you agree not to: (a) allow third parties to distribute copies of the Software or of the related documentation to a person or entity outside the licensed website, (b) reproduce, modify or copy the Software and the related documentation, except when clearly allowed by the applicable legislation, these Terms or written consent, (c) provide, rent, sell or transfer by any means the Software or a copy of all or part of such Software or use it for the benefit of third parties, (d) disassemble, use reverse engineering, compile or decompile the Software.
-If you need information concerning the interoperability of the Software with other programs, you shall not take apart or decompile the Software to obtain such information, and you agree to request it from us in writing.
-Once we have received your request, we will reasonably determine if you need such information for the interoperability of a program that was independently created with other programs and we will provide such information as soon as reasonably feasible or will, at your own cost, assist you with the said interoperability or else communicate that we will not provide such information or assistance.
+In any circumstance, the Client agrees not to: (a) allow third parties to distribute copies of the Software or of the related documentation to a person or entity outside the licensed websites, (b) reproduce, modify or copy the Software and the related documentation, except when clearly allowed by the applicable legislation, these Terms or written consent, (c) provide, rent, sell or transfer by any means the Software or a copy of all or part of such Software or use it for the benefit of third parties, (d) disassemble, use reverse engineering, compile or decompile the Software.
+If the Client needs information concerning the interoperability of the Software with other programs, the Client shall not take apart or decompile the Software to obtain such information, and the Client agrees to request it from Inbenta in writing.
+Once Inbenta has received the Client’s request, Inbenta will reasonably determine if the Client needs such information for the interoperability of a program that was independently created with other programs and Inbenta will provide such information as soon as reasonably feasible or will, at the Client’s own cost, assist the Client with the said interoperability or else communicate that Inbenta will not provide such information or assistance.

-Under any circumstance, we undertake not to: (a) share with third parties any of your documentation, passwords, platform information, codes or confidential information, or that of your Affiliates’ websites; (b) modify your website and its contents without written consent, except for the modifications that were specified for the Project and are the reason for this agreement; (c) reproduce, modify or copy your platform software and the related documentation, except when clearly allowed by the applicable legislation, these Terms, or your written consent.
+In any circumstance, Inbenta undertakes not to: (a) share with third parties any of the Client’s documentation, passwords, platform information, codes or confidential information, or that of the Client’s Affiliates’ websites; (b) modify the Client’s website and its contents without written consent, except for the modifications that were specified for the Project and are the reason for this agreement; (c) reproduce, modify or copy the Client’s platform software and the related documentation, except when clearly allowed by the applicable legislation, these Terms, or the Client’s written consent.

 1.3.
 Personal data processing

-The services and products are operated by INBENTA HOLDINGS, INC. and its affiliates.
+The services and products are operated by Inbenta (including all its affiliates).
 Processing of personal data under this Agreement must be in accordance with applicable local laws, and the specific terms and conditions of data processing, where appropriate, must be described in a specific Data Processing Agreement.